 The Green Room in Harrison, NJ (off of the PATH train) is the kind of bar that you don’t see often.
 It has the atmosphere of a great music bar without the crowds and overblown hype.
 The name has little to do with the Irish heritage that the area is known for, and is an allusion to where every music fan wants to be, backstage with the artists in the green room.

-There’s no better place within walking distance of a PATH train that offers $3 dollar sangrias (no fruit-punch flavor), and spinach and black bean quesadillas.
+There’s no better place within walking distance of a PATH train that offers affordable sangrias (no fruit-punch flavor), and spinach and black bean quesadillas.
 It has a full-vegetarian and meat-lovers menu, a bartender who greets you like he would any regular (even if you’re a first timer), and is perfect for an after-work happy hour or a night out with friends.

 And so it was, at a post-work happy hour in the middle of the week, that a colleague introduced me to the Green Room.
 Although the sangria is “on tap,” delivered via spigot, it’s just as strong and fresh tasting as sangria should be.
 (And that, my friends, is coming from a Portuguese girl who knows her sangria.)